 |The final part of the name.
 Topic names have no special meaning in a Pulsar instance.|

 No need to explicitly create new topics You do not need to explicitly create topics in Pulsar.
 If a client attempts to write or receive messages to/from a topic that does not yet exist, Pulsar creates that topic under the namespace provided in the topic name automatically.
 If no tenant or namespace is specified when a client creates a topic, the topic is created in the default tenant and namespace.
 You can also create a topic in a specified tenant and namespace, such as

 A namespace is a logical nomenclature within a tenant.
 A tenant creates multiple namespaces via the admin API.
 For instance, a tenant with different applications can create a separate namespace for each application.
 A namespace allows the application to create and manage a hierarchy of topics.
 The topic

 my-tenant.
 You can create any number of topics under the namespace.

 A subscription is a named configuration rule that determines how messages are delivered to consumers.
-There are three available subscription modes in Pulsar: exclusive, shared, and failover.
+Four subscription modes are available in Pulsar: exclusive, shared, failover, and key_shared.
 These modes are illustrated in the figure below.

 In exclusive mode, only a single consumer is allowed to attach to the subscription.
-If more than one consumer attempts to subscribe to a topic using the same subscription, the consumer receives an error.
+If multiple consumers subscribe to a topic using the same subscription, an error occurs.

-In the diagram above, only Consumer-A is allowed to consume messages.
+In the diagram below, only Consumer A-0 is allowed to consume messages.